K-Mo2/Landing-Page/README.md

 3- Type "code . "

 4- In VSCODE you click on live server

+or

+4- Right click on the index.html file and choose open with browser (example: Googe Chrome).